csplib/csplib/HOWTO.md

 Including the problem number (together with the "prob" prefix) inside curly brackets creates a link to the given problem.
 The text of the hyperlink will be the full name of the problem.
 For example, writing `{prob006}` inside a specification file ("specification.md") will create a link with the hyperlink text "Golomb rulers".

+As an alternative, using square brackets instead of curly brackets will create a link to the problem but will use the problem number as the hyperlink text.
+Modifying the previous example, writing `[prob006]` will create a link with the hyperlink text "prob006".

 ## Citing references